HC200ok/manual-data-masking/README.md

 right now, Call me on this phone number: 080808080.
 ```

-By using `manual-data-masking` you can do manual data masking job like this:
+By using `manual-data-masking` you can do a manual data masking job like this:

 <img src="./images/data-masking.gif"  />